reliantsolutions/hiera-resources/README.md

       message: this is the first message stored in YAML title 2:
-      message: this is the second message stored in YAML title 3:
+      message: this is the second message stored in YAML
-      message: this is the third message stored in YAML
 </pre>

 Creating Puppet resources from the YAML backend